GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-06-01-logical-delete.md

 This component has a _ThreadLocal_ variable to store the reason for deletion and a method to set it.

-The _inspect_ method is called by Hibernate before executing any query, so we can replace the placeholders of the _@SQLDelete_ with the actual values.
+Hibernate calls the inspect method before executing any query, so we can replace the placeholders of the @SQLDelete with the actual values.

-Implementing the logical _delete_ in the service layer is now straightforward:
+**Implementing the logical _delete_ in the service layer is now straightforward:**

 ```java
 public void deleteAuthorEffective(Integer id, String reason) {